sendgrid/docs/content/docs/for-developers/sending-email/brite-verify.md

 ## Creating a new API Key

-To use BriteVerify to verify your SendGrid list, you will need to generate an API Key within SendGrid.
+Use BriteVerify to verify your SendGrid list.
+First, you will need to generate an API Key within SendGrid.

 <call-out type="warning">

-The SendGrid-generated key is generated and visible only once, so be sure to copy the API Key somewhere safe for future reference.
+Once you generate the SendGrid Key, copy the API Key somewhere safe for future reference—this will only be visible once.

 </call-out>

 <call-out>

-API Keys in this tutorial are hidden for security purposes.
+We hid API Keys in this tutorial for security purposes.

 </call-out>